To support learning, Leeds Medical School adopts a range of teaching methods, including:

 Leeds Medical School offers a Gateway Year to Medicine MBChB.
 The Gateway Year provides scientific background and develops your skills, allowing you to progress onto the MBChB five-year course following successful completion.
 You can find more information about the programme here.

 Leeds Medical School uses the Multiple Mini Interview (MMI) format for its interview.
-For 2023 entry, this will be in the form of an online interview.
+For 2025 entry, this will be in the form of a face-to-face interview.

 The MMI currently consists of eight stations, aimed to assess your non-academic qualities.